RuneHerreman/zuyp/README.md

 ---

-## 🏗️ Architecture
+## 🏗️ Under the hood

-The app uses Clean Architecture with an MVVM presentation layer, split into three layers under `be.runeherreman.zuyp`:
+Clean Architecture with an MVVM presentation layer, split into three layers under `be.runeherreman.zuyp`:

 ```
 ui/        Jetpack Compose screens, ViewModels and UiState